open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 - **Stable API**: The API is stable and will not change in a way that breaks users.
-- **Stable Configuration**: The configuration options are stable and will not change in a way that breaks existing users.
+- **Stable Configuration**: The configuration options are stable and will not change in a way that breaks users.
 - **Mature Documentation**: The [documentation](/docs/zero-code/java/spring-boot-starter/) is mature and covers all aspects of the Spring Starter.